There is no doubt you want to reach your goals.

 Or just go out and have some fun! 🙂

-For a bit of time, distance yourself from working on your goal and you’ll feel more motivated to continue with it afterward.
+For a bit of time, distance yourself from working on your goal, and afterward, you’ll feel more motivated to continue with it.

-Here are some quick self-care activities you can do to feel recharged throughout the day.
+Try out some of these self-care activities you can do to feel recharged throughout the day.
+What’s great is that each of these ideas can take less than 10-15 minutes of your time!

 Be open to possibilities

-There are often more ways than one to reach your goal.
+There are often more ways than one to reach your goals.

 Don’t force the same method if it doesn’t get you results anymore.